NightFoxAnimation/K12_AutoClasslogin/README.md

 #### If you don't have python
 https://www.python.org/downloads/

-    Go to Python Downloads.
+    Go to Python Downloads

-    Download the latest version of Python by clicking the "Download Python" button.
+    Download the latest version of Python by clicking the "Download Python" button

-    Follow the installation instructions for your operating system.
+    Follow the installation instructions for your operating system

 #### Proceed with the setup after installing Python: